Published July 2024. Last updated June 2025.

 - What role have consumers had and will have in the process?

-The Dietary Guideline Expert Committee identified priority diet and nutrition topics for review based on detailed scoping and consultation.
+The Dietary Guidelines Expert Committee identified priority diet and nutrition topics for evidence review based on detailed scoping and consultation.
 All stakeholders, including consumers, had the opportunity to inform the priority topics through the stakeholder survey.

 All stakeholders, including consumers, will have the opportunity to comment on the draft guidelines.